Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 The program is divided with, (i) the parallelization and parameters setups, (ii) the initialization of ions and electrons by /init/, (iii) the main loop of simulation run /moldyn/, where the important subroutine is the calculation of ions and electrons dynamics, /cl_forces/, and (iv) closing of the code /gclose/.
-The open boundary system is used for which /reflect/ is skipped.
+The open boundary system is used for which the periodic boundary system /reflect/ is skipped.
-The run takes about one hour, and graphic outputs are generated as shown in expl07.77a.pdf.
+The run takes about one hour, and graphic outputs are generated in time as expl07.77a.ps.
+It should be converted to expl07.77a.pdf to view on the screen or write on paper.

 Code: @md3-para7.f03 with the parameter file paramE7.h, ca. 1600 lines.